...Simple Steps to Successful Parenting

 Live within their means.
 Expect the best.
 Yet plan for the worst.

-Everyone in the family knows what's expected of them, even the children.
-This makes routines like getting ready each morning predictable.
 Homework routines can be linked to privileges e.g. screen time.
-This way kids learn there is something in it for them for being cooperative.
+This way kids learn there is something in it for them for being cooperative in following routines.

 And meal preparation is so much easier if parents know what is going to be cooked ahead of time.